-The best UI design tools can fit almost every design process, and hopefully meet your creative requirements.
-Now is such a great time to explore new tools and see what's available to design and showcase your projects.
+A selection of the best UI design tools will help out with almost every design process, and should meet your creative requirements.
+Now is a great time to find out what's available to help design and then showcase your projects, and explore new tools.

-With so many UI design tools out there, though, which ones should you use?
-Over the last few years, the combination of Sketch and InVision has been a popular choice for many designers, but other tools have offered competitive features and options.
-There has never been a better selection of prototyping and wireframe tools out there, so we thought it was a good time to have a closer look at some of the best.
+But which UI design tools should you use?
+Recently, a combination of Sketch and InVision has been a popular choice for many designers, but other tools offer competitive features and option, too.
+Since there's now an abundance of prototyping and wireframe tools out there, you've got choices to make.
+You can head to our specific list of wireframe tools for more information.

 MockFlow is a suite of applications that are very helpful for a number of tasks in the typical project process.
 Primarily, the WireframePro app is a good alternative prototyping tool for you to use, especially if you're testing out some new ideas.